 Page Numbering Questions

-Page numbering is one of the most common support subjects which arises, and the questions fall into two groups:
+Page numbering is one of the most common support subjects, and the questions fall into two groups:

-As a starting tip, many page numbering problems are caused by incorrect positioning of the required codes or styles within the text.
+As a starting tip, many page numbering problems are caused by incorrect positioning of a DBT code or style within the text.

-To use some of the techniques provided here, you should know how to switch to Coded View in the DBT editor window (keyboard command Alt + F3 toggles Coded View on and off).
+To use some of the techniques provided here, you should know how to switch to Coded View in the DBT editor.
+The keyboard command Alt + F3 toggles Coded View on and off.
 See The Menus: View: Codes for more details.

 You should also know how to edit codes in a DBT document.
 How to edit codes is detailed in Amending Codes.